davidjguru/BASH-WORKSHOP/README.md

 Contains scripts that work with variables in different ways.
 Let's see.
   * variables1.sh - Creating variables defined by the user.
   * variables2.sh - Working with arrays: define, get/set item, unset, size and loop.
-Also examples with `declare` command.
+Uses `declare` command.